AzlanCoding/iframe-browser-pwa/README.md

 This extension ignores X-frame-headers and Content Security Policy (CSP) Headers. <br>
 I managed to create a PWA for it.
 You may install it from the link above. <br>
 Password to website if prompted: BZssK37k <br>
+This website is the first HTML file I've ever created.
+I wrote and edited it from the Github website.
+Thus, the CSS, Javascript and HTML is all very badly programmed with poor indentation.<br>
 **TO UPDATE THE WEBSITE,REINSTALL PWA & CLEAR WEBSITE DATA(Cache)**
 # Disclaimer
 1. I did not make this extension, someonelse did.